thorpej/Electronics/Tube_Audio/Helper_Circuits/EFB_Bias_Supply/README.md

 Determine your target **Raw\_Bias\_Voltage**.

-The negative voltage produced by the EFB Bias Supply is not the voltage that will be directly applied to the grids of the output tubes.
+The negative voltage produced by the EFB(tm) Bias Supply is not the voltage that will be directly applied to the grids of the output tubes.
 You will want some headroom to adjust up and down from the nominal value that's appropriate for your application.
 Let's say you have an output stage design that calls for a -35V bias voltage; you might want to have that be the center of a